kirkgo/guess-game/README.md

-# guess-game
+# Guessing Game
-Guess Game in Rust

-To run this game just:
+To run this game just run the following command below:

 ```
 cargo run
 ```
-If you want to see the guess number, just uncomment line number 9.
+If you want to see the secret number, just uncomment line number 9.
 Have some fun! :)